 In captivity, parakeets have been plucking their feathers to satisfy different reasons.
 Wild, the birds frequently pluck their feathers to make their nests during the breeding season.
 If you’re also interested to know why parakeets pluck their wings, this is the information you need to know.

-5 Reasons Why Do Parakeets Pluck Their Feathers?
+Main Reasons Why Parakeets Pluck Their Feathers

 Many birds, including parakeet feathers, generally occur due to Molting, and many other reasons could affect the intensity of their plucking and grooming practice.
 Birds, including parakeets, like to groom themselves and prettify themselves as they pluck their feathers.